ULHPC/tutorials/advanced/EasyBuild/README.md

 ## EasyBuild on UL HPC platform

-To use EasyBuild on a compute node, load the EasyBuild module:
+To use EasyBuild on a compute node, load the EasyBuild module (if available):

     $> module avail EasyBuild

     ------------- /opt/apps/resif/devel/v1.1-20150414/core/modules/tools -------------
         tools/EasyBuild/2.0.0